coexis/Text_Analysis_and_Data_Extraction/README.md

 **Polarity Score** = (Positive Score – Negative Score)/ ((Positive Score + Negative Score) + 0.000001)
 Range is from -1 to +1

-All the required dictionaries were created using -  https://sraf.nd.edu/textual-analysis/resources/#LM%20Sentiment%20Word%20Lists

 ### Analysis of Readability